The temperature and metallicity distributions of the ICM: insights with TNG-Cluster for XRISM-like observations: Results

 We proceed to assess how well observational inferences of the ICM Fe abundance return the ``true'' underlying values, by following the same procedure as for the temperature, in fact by inspecting the results of the same fits of \textit{XRISM}/Resolve-like spectra from TNG-Cluster discussed thus far.

 In \autoref{fig:Fe_inf} we show the comparison between the inferred Fe abundance from all spectral-emission models compared to the mass-weighted mean Fe abundance of the ICM in the actual 3D cluster centre (top) and the emission-weighted mean Fe abundance of gas from a central pointing with a \textit{XRISM}-like FoV (bottom).
 As the top panel of \autoref{fig:Fe_inf} shows, the inference on the Fe abundance is systematically different of the actual amount of Fe in cluster centres.
-Namely, all models underestimate the central Fe abundance by 0.11~Solar (21 per cent).
-The offset varies with halo mass, being larger towards the low- and high-mass end of our mass range.
+Namely, all models underestimate the central Fe abundance by about 0.12~Solar (22 per cent).
+The offset varies with halo mass, being larger towards the low-mass end of our mass range.
+It is important to point out that such a systematic offset is significantly larger than the statistical errors on the Fe abundance typically quoted in the literature, of the order of 0.01, e.g. for the inferences from \textit{XRISM}/Resolve observations available in the literature.

 However, the inference error is at least partially driven by the subset of clusters that, despite being actually metal rich, are found to be significantly metal poorer when their X-ray spectra are analysed, irrespective of the adopted spectral-emission model.
 This discrepancy disappears if we account for emission (bottom panels), suggesting it is possibly driven by less X-ray bright gas.
 Interestingly, even though the rejected fits do not occupy a special region in the parameter space, as in the temperature case, a disproportional amount of clusters appear to belong to this subset.

 Similar to the case of the emission-weighted mean temperature, all models consistently trace the emission-weighted Fe abundance, or at least they trace more accurately the emission-weighted than the mass-weighted Fe abundance, with no significant halo-mass dependence.
-Only exception to this is the \texttt{bvlognorm}: the latter systematically underestimates the emission-weighted Fe abundance along the LoS, and it is in fact more sensitive to the mass-weighted value.

 Overall, all models tend to underestimate the average Fe abundance of the gas in the centre of clusters.
 However, the single-point estimate for the amount of Fe is too simplistic of an approximation of the true, extended distribution.
 We speculate, for example, that extrapolating this value throughout the entire volume could still systematically inflate the total amount of Fe in the ICM.